-I am living proof that you CAN entirely avoid using plastic water bottles even you’re on the road.
-It is now more than one year since I last lifted a plastic water bottle to my lips and most of that year was spent traveling full time.
+I am living proof that you CAN entirely travel without plastic water bottles.
+It is now two years since I last lifted a single-use plastic water bottle to my lips, and I spent most of that time traveling full time.

-There are two reasons to have a backup water bottle.
+There are two reasons to have a backup.
 The first is the obvious one and that’s that you may lose the one that you carry with you everywhere.

 I’ll never forget the time I returned to the scene of the crime (an all-night dance party on the beach on the Gili islands of Indonesia) to find my water bottle – in its over-the-shoulder holster – waiting for me behind the make-shift bar.
 And that’s not the only time I’ve had to go searching for my water bottle when I left it behind!